paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-951-training-generally.md

 Subsec. (e).
 Pub.
 L. 116–283, § 923(d)(1)(A)(iv), inserted “or the Space Force” after “Air Force”.

 Subsec. (f).
 Pub.
-L. 116–283, § 923(d)(1)(A)(v)(II), which directed amendment of subsec. (f) by inserting “or the Space Force Reserve” after “the reserve components of the Air Force”, was executed by making the insertion after “the total of reserve components of the Air Force” to reflect the probable intent of Congress.
+L. 116–283, § 923(d)(1)(A)(v)(II), which directed amendment by inserting “or the Space Force Reserve” after “the reserve components of the Air Force”, was executed by making the insertion after “the total of reserve components of the Air Force” to reflect the probable intent of Congress.

 Pub.
 L. 116–283, § 923(d)(1)(A)(v)(I), inserted “or the Regular Space Force” after “Regular Air Force”.